pindell-matt/example-blog/README.md

 # Breaking the Enigma Machine

 During the summer between Junior and Senior year of college, I was privliedged to have the experience of interning at the National Cryptologic Museum at Ft.
 Meade in Maryland.
-Tucked away in a converted hotel beside the National Security Agency, the National Cryptologic Museum is a little known treasure of the many excellent museums in the region.
+Tucked away in a converted hotel beside the National Security Agency, the National Cryptologic Museum is a little known treasure - most often dwarfed by the more well known (and equally excellent) free museum options in the D.C. region.

 Even as a History Major, I had never heard about it's existence until mere months before applying for the internship.